LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Prerequisite steps

 Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
-This is accomplished by LivePerson enabling the following "AC feature flags" behind the scenes:

-* Common.Async_Messaging
-* Common.Messaging_Survey
-* Common.RichContent
-* Common.API_User_Login

 Please contact your LivePerson account representative to enable this feature.

 ### Step 1 - Create the survey bot